Register as an unemployed jobseeker with the TE Services

 - Apply to your unemployment fund or Kela for unemployment benefits.

-- get labour market subsidy or basic unemployment allowances payments from Kela
+- get labour market subsidy or basic unemployment allowance payments from Kela

 - are under 30 years of age